UPCOMING EVENTS All postponed until further notice

 Potlucks and Tours

-Open-house potlucks are almost over for 2019.
-The last one is Oct.
-5, 4-8 pm.
+Open-house potlucks will be every other month this year, 4-8 pm.
 Please come if you are interested in living and/or farming here, or just to connect, stay in touch, enjoy the farms and home, and hear more about what we are doing.
 Tour will start at 4:10ish.
 Please call (401)710-9784 to RSVP.
+Dates for 2020 are: